 The Kullen Peninsula is one of the most beautiful regions of southern Sweden.
 It lies north of Helsingborg and belongs to Höganäs Municipality.

 Driving north from Sofiero Castle in Helsingborg following the road along the waterfront, you will reach Höganäs, the central town of Höganäs Municipality, and the seaside town of Mölle.
-From here, the road is rather steep leading up into the mountains and to Mölle Golf Course, the Kullaberg, Kullen Lighthouse, and “Nimis”, the controversial driftwood sculpture by Lars Vilks.
+From here, the road is rather steep leading up into the mountains and to the Mölle Golf Course, the Kullaberg, the Kullen Lighthouse, and the remaining parts of “Nimis”, the controversial driftwood sculpture by Lars Vilks.

 Kullaberg Nature Reserve

 The area around the 188 m high Kullaberg is not a national park but a nature reserve.
 In fact, there are two of them.
 Eastern Kullaberg has been protected as a nature reserve since 1965, and Western Kullaberg with the lighthouse and the visitor centre (Naturum) became a nature reserve in 1971.
 The area covers a total of 1,000 hectares of land and 300 hectares of water.
 The water area belongs to the bay of Skälderviken, north of Kullen.

 Kullaberg is Sweden’s most visited nature reserve.
 The terrain is rugged and beautiful.
 The cliffs plunge (up to 70 metres) straight into the water.
 As we witnessed, one can climb some of these steep cliffs accompanied by a professional guide and with appropriate equipment.
 Other activities on offer include treasure hunts, caving tours, porpoise safaris, snorkelling, and kayaking.

 Just before the Kullaberg, you will pass a popular golf course: the Mölle Golfklubb.
 This golf course is said to have Sweden’s most beautiful views.
 From 16 of the 18 holes, you can see the sea, or so they say.